Western Diet Linked to Allergies and Asthma in Kids

 The Generation R Study Group of The Netherlands has been investigating childhood ailments for over the past five years.
 Their other studies have included fever and febrile seizures, infant neural development, thyroid conditions among children and many others.
 This most recent study was published in the European Respiratory Journal – the journal of the European Society for Clinical Respiratory Physiology.

 Dr. Ilse Tromp led the study.
-Last year, Dr. Tromp led another study that found among 7,000 children that holding off from cow’s milk, nuts or other solid foods in healthy infants is not linked to allergic wheezing or skin allergies, as has been supposed by many health practitioners for many years.
+Dr. Tromp led another study that found among 7,000 children that holding off from cow’s milk, nuts or other solid foods in healthy infants is not linked to allergic wheezing or skin allergies.
+This has also been found among many case studies and has been proposed by many health practitioners for many years.

 Tromp II, Kiefte-de Jong JC, de Vries JH, Jaddoe VW, Raat H, Hofman A, de Jongste JC, Moll HA.
 Dietary patterns and respiratory symptoms in pre-school children: The Generation R Study.
 Eur Respir J. 2012 Feb 23.